Biden vows to ‘get right to work’ despite Trump resistance

 For now, however, Republicans on Capitol Hill, like those in the Trump administration, are showing no desire to cooperate with a Biden administration.

 Secretary of State Mike Pompeo on Tuesday predicted there would be a smooth transition — to another four years of Trump in power.
-Senate Majority Leader Mitch McConnell largely endorsed Trump’s approach: “Until the Electoral College votes, anyone who is running for office can exhaust concerns.”
+And McConnell largely endorsed Trump’s approach: “Until the Electoral College votes, anyone who is running for office can exhaust concerns.”

-Biden spent much of Tuesday working alongside Vice President-elect Kamala Harris at a theater near his home in downtown Wilmington.
+Biden spent much of Tuesday working alongside Vice President-elect Kamala Harris at a theater near his home.
 He is expected to quickly name a chief of staff and start considering Cabinet appointments, though those likely won’t be finalized for weeks.

 Republicans are increasingly eyeing a December deadline to publicly accept the election result, giving Trump time and space to exhaust his legal challenges.
 That’s when the states face a deadline to certify results and a Dec.
 14 deadline for the Electoral College to cast its votes.
 It’s also roughly the same amount of time it took to resolve the 2000 election dispute between Republican George W. Bush and Democrat Al Gore.